-Remove Fireball using Safe Mode
+Manual removal using Safe Mode

 To remove Fireball malware, please carefully follow the given guide.
 You have to make sure that the virus won't try to block your anti-malware software, so reboot it into neutral mode – Safe Mode with Networking.
 Once you do so, launch the security software to eliminate the virus along with all of its files.

-Step 1: Reboot your computer to Safe Mode with Networking
+Step 1.
+Access Safe Mode with Networking

 Windows 7 / Vista / XP

 - Click Start > Shutdown > Restart > OK.

 - When your computer becomes active, start pressing F8 button (if that does not work, try F2, F12, Del, etc. – it all depends on your motherboard model) multiple times until you see the Advanced Boot Options window.

-- Select Safe Mode with Networking from the list
+- Select Safe Mode with Networking from the list.

 Windows 10 / Windows 8